55+ Driver Safety Program

 - Learn what transportation options are available in your community; start by visiting your local Area Agency on Aging webpage.

-·Program services are provided by the Georgia Department of Public Health’s (DPH) Injury Prevention Program (IPP) to build support for statewide and local program development, implementation, evaluation, coordination, and data needs.
+Program services are provided by the Georgia Department of Public Health’s (DPH) Injury Prevention Program (IPP) to build support for statewide and local program development, implementation, evaluation, coordination, and data needs.

-The Older Driver Safety Program goal is to maintain the mobility of older adults while keeping them safe.
+The 55+ Driver Safety Program goal is to maintain the mobility of older adults while keeping them safe.
 The program utilizes a public health approach to develop collaborative relationships and processes to determine appropriate educational, environmental, and policy interventions for health and safety professionals, as well as the public.

 All project activities are focused on statewide implementation.

-Georgia Older Driver Task Force
+55+ Driver Safety Task Force

-Georgians: Getting Older, Getting Wiser, Staying Mobile
+Mission Statement: Georgians: Getting Older, Getting Wiser, Staying Mobile

 Goal: To educate professionals, older adults, their family members, and the community about the risk and protective factors associated with driving safety.
 The program will provide presentations and educational sessions to professionals, community organizations, older adults, caregivers, and others across many disciplines in order to foster partnerships, collaboration, increase of knowledge about older driver safety concerns and available resources.